Joecstarr/thesis/sections/preliminaries/foundations_of_knots/def_of_knot.md

 Playing with this three-dimensional construction for knots, it will quickly become apparent that three-dimensional knots are unwieldy to work with.
 To simplify our work, we will now build a two-dimensionally encoded model for knots, a **knot diagram**.
 We start by taking a knot
 $K\subset S^3$.
-We then select an $S^2$ such that $K$ lies fully in the interior.
+We then select a $S^2$ such that $K$ lies fully in the interior.
 Now, for any plane that lies tangent to $S^2$, we take an orthogonal projection of the knot onto the plane.
 We require that the projection have no **degenerate crossings**, intersections of the knot projection where more than two points are collinear or where the crossing is not transverse.
 We call this projection a **knot shadow**, an example can be seen in @fig-knot_def-shadow.
-A knot shadow is interpreted as a planar graph[^planargraph], with points where strands overlap (are collinear in the projection) as vertices, and edges of the shadow as the strands between the overlaps.
+A knot shadow is interpreted as a planar graph[^planargraph], with points where strands overlap (are collinear in the projection) as vertices and edges of the shadow as the strands between the overlaps.

 ```{figure} ../../media/knot_shadow.svg
 :label: fig-knot_def-shadow